GridWorld (Lean-native finite RL environment) #

 Spec.RL.FiniteStochastic.MDPview where transitions are represented as one-hot row-stochastic kernels.

-This is intended as a Lean-native testbed for RL algorithm development and proofs: small enough to be pleasant to reason about, but shaped like the objects used in standard RL theory.
+This is intended as a Lean-native testbed for RL algorithm development and proofs: small enough to keep the transition proof small, but shaped like the objects used in standard RL theory.

 References (high-level context only):